2023 Best Value Rehabilitation Professions Doctor's Degree Schools in the Great Lakes Region

 Top 10 Best Rehabilitation & Therapeutic Professions Doctor's Degree Schools

 Our 2023 rankings named Youngstown State University the best value school in the Great Lakes Region for rehabilitation and therapeutic professions students working on their doctor’s degree.
-Youngstown State University is a fairly large public school located in the small city of Youngstown.
+Youngstown State University is a fairly large public school located in the city of Youngstown.

-The excellent doctor’s degree programs at Concordia University, Wisconsin helped the school earn the #2 place on this year’s ranking of the best value rehabilitation and therapeutic professions schools in the Great Lakes Region .
+Out of the 41 schools in the Great Lakes Region that were part of this year’s ranking, Concordia University, Wisconsin landed the # 2 spot on the list.
 Concordia University, Wisconsin is a moderately-sized private not-for-profit school located in the large suburb of Mequon.

 Out-of-state tuition fees for graduate students at Concordia University, Wisconsin are $11,760 per year.